skaza2125/ECE445-Group44/arshah6-notebook.md

 - Tested initial nichrome lengths and gauges, refining configurations through iterative testing.
 - Decided on nichrome-80 as the material for its high-temperature resistance and mechanical flexibility.

 ---

+### Week of 10/15
+**Ventilation System Implementation**
+- Integrated PWM-controlled fans to manage airflow through the steel pipes.
+- Developed a 6-stage PWM curve for dynamic fan speed adjustment:
+  - Optimized exhaust temperatures while minimizing noise levels.
+  - Verified airflow with thermistors, achieving a 28°F temperature delta.
+- Used oscilloscope to calibrate PWM signal parameters for the fans.

+---